akeneo/pim-helpcenter/content/md/products-super-power/how-to-manage-my-publications.md

 Unpublishing products remove the product’s version from being used in the published product exports.

 Unpublishing products only impact the export of published products.
-The export of attributes, categories, etc... does not take into account the concept of unpublishing product.
+The export of attributes, categories, etc does not take into account the concept of unpublishing product.

 ## Unpublish a single product